elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 > **Memory Sizing**
 > Carefully select the amount of memory you allocate to your virtual machines.
 >
-> *   You should allocate enough memory to hold the working set of applications you will run in the virtual machine, thus minimizing thrashing.
+> *   You should allocate enough memory to hold the working set of applications you will run in the virtual machine, thus minimizing thrashing.
 > *   You should also avoid over-allocating memory.
 Allocating more memory than needed unnecessarily increases the virtual machine memory overhead, thus consuming memory that could be used to support more virtual machines.

 And some more information: